 Welcome to the law and conciliation firm of McKELL GRAFF, PLLC.
 We are committed to providing competent and professional legal, mediation, and collaborative assistance to individuals, couples and partners, and seniors.

-FIRM HISTORY: The firm was started by Ms. Graff in March, 2003.
+The firm was started by Ms. Graff in March, 2003.
 Mr. Graff joined in March, 2011.
 Combined, the Graffs have over 20 years experience as attorneys assisting clients solve their legal problems, at the trial and appellate court levels.
 When considering mediation and alternative dispute resolution, the Graffs have over 30 years of combined experience.

 Uncontested Divorce, Legal Separation Uncontested NonParental Custody Uncontested StepParent Adoption Wills and Trusts QDROs